moxz/tvheadend.bundle/README.md

 Things to do in no order:
 Auto import and list channels from tvheadend
-Options for using TVHeadend as a transcoder by using TVH transcoding branch (https://github.com/john-tornblom/tvheadend)
+Options for using TVHeadend as a transcoder by using TVH transcoding branch (https://github.com/john-tornblom/tvheadend) New icon and banner (This on is just a random line with some filters made in Gimp for my first project)

 Things that I want to do but how no clue how to acchive.
 EPG